-It is highly recommended that students wishing to withdraw from the College meet with an academic advisor to discuss personal, financial, and grading implications of this decision.
-The effective date of the withdrawal from college is determined by the date that the registrar's office receives the Drop/Add Form or the date the student completes the drop transaction online.
+Students wishing to withdraw from the College must contact their academic advisor to discuss all implications (financial, personal, grading) of their decision.
+The effective date of the withdrawal from college is determined by the date that the student contacts their academic advisor.
 Grades and refunds are calculated based on the effective date of withdrawal from college.
-The student will receive a copy of the completed, date-stamped Drop/Add Form; it is the student's responsibility to retain a copy of the form.